dotnet/installer/README.md

 Download v2.0 of the .NET Core tools (CLI, MSBuild and the new csproj) at https://dot.net/core.

-> **Note:** The master branch of the .NET Core SDK repo is based on an forthcoming version of the SDK and is pre-release.
+> **Note:** The master branch of the .NET Core SDK repo is based on a forthcoming version of the SDK and is pre-release.
 For production-level usage, use the
 > released version of the tools available at https://dot.net/core

 Found an issue?